PM spoke with Manchester United chief but did not discuss Super League – No 10 - The Courier

-Neither the Prime Minister nor his chief of staff spoke to Manchester United’s executive vice chairman about the European Super League, according to Downing Street.
+Neither the Prime Minister nor his chief of staff spoke to Manchester United executive vice-chairman Ed Woodward about the European Super League, according to Downing Street.

-Labour had called for answers after reports emerged suggesting that Boris Johnson had given Ed Woodward the impression he would back a breakaway league during the senior Manchester United official’s visit to Westminster just days before the announcement was made.
+Labour had called for answers after reports emerged suggesting that Boris Johnson had given Woodward the impression he would back a breakaway league during the latter’s visit to Westminster just days before the announcement was made.

 But the Prime Minister’s official spokesman told reporters that, while the pair did meet briefly, the European competition proposal was “not discussed”.

-The plan for the so-called Big Six Premier League clubs to join a Super League with the likes of Real Madrid and AC Milan dramatically unravelled within just 48 hours after it was vehemently condemned by fans and Government ministers – including Mr Johnson – alike.
+The plan for the so-called ‘big six’ Premier League clubs to join a Super League with the likes of Real Madrid and AC Milan dramatically unravelled within just 48 hours after it was vehemently condemned by fans and Government ministers – including Johnson – alike.

-However, The Sunday Times reported that just four days before its launch, the Prime Minister may have given Manchester United’s Mr Woodward – who has since confirmed he will step down from his position at the end of the year – the impression he would back the controversial move.
+However, The Sunday Times reported that just four days before its launch, the Prime Minister may have given Woodward – who has since confirmed he will step down from his position at the end of the year – the impression he would back the controversial move.

-The paper said Mr Woodward had been in Downing Street on April 14 for a meeting with Mr Johnson’s chief of staff Dan Rosenfield.
+The paper said Woodward had been in Downing Street on April 14 for a meeting with Johnson’s chief of staff Dan Rosenfield.

 “But the European Super League was not discussed.”

-Pressed on whether Mr Rosenfield told Mr Woodward the Government would not oppose the new venture, the No 10 spokesman said: “No, that’s not correct.
+Pressed on whether Rosenfield told Woodward the Government would not oppose the new venture, the No 10 spokesman said: “No, that’s not correct.

 “The meeting was to discuss the safe return of fans and Covid certification as part of the events pilot work.”